 Marijuana is a fast-growing, nutrient-loving plant.
-Cannabis seeds germinate in less than two days when kept warm and moist.
+Germinating Seeds Outdoors, cannabis seeds, in less than two days when kept warm and moist.
 Seeds can be germinated indoors or out, but before you take any action, ask yourself: “Do I want to grow this plant outside and take advantage of the summer’s free sunshine?”

-If your answer is no, you should try growing them indoors – it will be easier to control the humidity and temperature needed for seed germination.
-However, if your plants grow bigger than half a meter (1.6 feet), they need lots of light and warmth, so do not start growing them inside if you don’t have enough space!
+If your answer is no, you should try growing them indoors.
+Growing Marijuana Plants indoors will be easier to control the humidity and temperature needed for seed germination.
+However, if your plants grow bigger than half a meter (1.6 feet), they need lots of light and warmth.
+Do not start growing them inside if you don’t have enough space!

 On the other hand, if outdoor growth sounds intriguing, you should pay attention to this article.

-Animals will eat seeds before they germinate; if not eaten by animals, birds will drop the seeds out of their beaks when flying or building nests; water currents can transport them away from your garden; wind often blows seeds back onto the soil surface instead of burying them deep enough inside the earth… All these factors reduce plant survival rates significantly, resulting in Germinating Seeds Outdoors.
+Animals will eat seeds before they germinate.
+If not eaten by animals, birds will drop the seeds out of their beaks when flying or building nests.
+Water currents can transport them away from your garden.
+Wind often blows seeds back onto the soil surface instead of burying them deep enough inside the earth.
+All these factors reduce plant survival rates significantly, resulting in Germinating Seeds Outdoors.

 However, an intelligent solution is: “Just cover the seeds lightly,” advised experts in one word-soaked forum.
 It’s what I did last year, growing cannabis outdoors for the first time.
-As you can see, the plant is still alive and kicking (don’t forget to read my blog post on how to germinate marijuana seeds outdoors).
+As you can see, the plant is still alive and kicking.
+Don’t forget to read our blog post on how to germinate marijuana seeds outdoors.

-The upper limit of the recommended depth is 0.5 inches (1 cm), so cover your seeds with no more than this thickness of soil.
-If you want them even more profound, place some twigs or sticks next to each source before covering it up – they will help prevent earth wash-off during heavy downpours.
-It’s also suitable for weed plants growing in windy locations as it can break strong gusts earlier than unguarded plants.
+The upper limit of the recommended depth is 0.5 inches (1 cm).
+Cover your seeds with no more than this thickness of soil.
+If you want them even more profound, place some twigs or sticks next to each source before covering it up.
+They will help prevent earth wash-off during heavy downpours.
+It’s also suitable for weeds growing in windy locations as it can break strong gusts earlier than unguarded plants.

-It only has to remain at a certain level after putting it on top of the soil – there’s no need to make a hole in the ground first and then place a seed inside, as some people suggest.
-You can even throw your seeds on any solid surface, cover them with a thick layer of dirt, and they will still germinate just fine!
+After putting it on top of the soil, it only has to remain at a certain level.
+As some people suggest, there’s no need to make a hole in the ground first and then place a seed inside.
+You can even throw your seeds on any solid surface.
+Then cover them with a thick layer of dirt, and they will still germinate just fine!
 However, if you follow this advice, you should initially avoid putting more than one seed per pot or plant site (unless they are feminized marijuana seeds).
 Please check out my outdoor weed development guide if you’re growing weed outdoors.

 …lying quietly inside your pocket with a smile on its face, dreaming about green Trinity’s leaves growing higher every second!
 Be patient for 3-7 days (depending on weather conditions) until they break out of their shell.

 If you’re not that lucky and some destructive four-legged friend shows up at your doorstep one day… Don’t panic!
-I was hoping you could take my advice: pour some water around the plant, so nearby soil becomes wet as well.
-It will help keep the temperature high enough for seeds to germinate appropriately during the night or cloudy days.
+I was hoping you could take my advice: pour some water around the plant so nearby soil becomes wet.
+It will help keep the temperature high enough for seeds to germinate appropriately during the night or on cloudy days.

 Seeds can drown if you water them too often with a hosepipe!
-If this is the case, your cannabis growers’ feelings will be hurt, and they might take their own lives by breaking up big branches on top of each other, so no light reaches leaves below.
+If this is the case, your cannabis plants’ feelings will be hurt.
+The Plants might take their own lives by breaking up big branches on each other.
+Then no light reaches the leaves below.
 Mark my words!
 Or even worse: don’t let me know about these sad events to avoid unnecessary stress 😉